 Best Harlem restaurants

 Husband-wife team Kenichi and Keiko Tajima garnered critical kudos for their poultry-focused Harlem nook, until it closed abruptly in 2014 after its lease expired.
-Following the widespread success of their summer pop-up at a Tasting Social event space in East Harlem, the duo’s made the relocation permanent, serving their full all-fowl menu within the 31-seat, jazz-soundtracked dining room.
+Following the widespread success of their summer pop-up at a Tasting Social event space in East Harlem, the duo made the relocation permanent, serving their full all-fowl menu within the 31-seat, jazz-soundtracked dining room.
 As with the O.G.
-Mountain Bird, every manner of bird is broken down and judiciously used—seared ostrich is sliced onto rounds of toasted crostini and a head-to-toe chicken tasting plate incorporates heart bourguignonne, truffled wing balls and liver mousse.
+Mountain Bird, every manner of bird is broken down and judiciously used—ostrich tartare is paired with capers, cornichon and a foie gras terrine, and a head-to-toe chicken tasting plate incorporates heart bourguignonne, wing lollipop and liver mousse.

 Everyone from neighborhood families to leather-clad bikers makes the pilgrimage to this perpetually packed Harlem smokehouse.
-With locations in Syracuse and Rochester, founder John Stage—himself a Harley lover—transformed a former meatpacking plant into a third outlet in 2004, and he’s been lassoing in fans ever since.
 Nestled under railway tracks, the bluesy, bare-brick hall slings jalapeño-crowned Texas brisket; fleshy, pull-off-the-bone pork ribs; and thick-battered fried green tomatoes drizzled with cayenne-buttermilk ranch dressing.
 The meats, nursed over hickory in four computerized smoking pits, are South-worthy on their own, but even more so when slicked in the smoky-sweet house BBQ sauce: The secret-recipe condiment magically transforms a notoriously tough Boston butt cut into one of the city’s most lusciously viscous pulled porks.

 Some of the city's most popular restaurants serve food that satisfies on a visceral level—consistent, accessible, easy to like.
 Places where the music, crowd, drinks and space explain, as much as the menu, why it's packed every night.
-Which sums up precisely the instant and overwhelming success of Marcus Samuelsson's Harlem bistro, Red Rooster.
+It’s a scene that sums up the instant and overwhelming success of Marcus Samuelsson's Harlem bistro, Red Rooster.
 The restaurant's global soul food, a "We Are the World" mix of Southern-fried, East African, Scandinavian and French, is a good honest value.
 But it's outshone here by the venue itself, with its hobnobbing bar scrum, potent cocktails and lively jazz.
-Like an uptown Pastis, the sprawling space is inviting and buzzy—the place to be north of 110th Street.
+Like an uptown Pastis, the sprawling space is inviting and buzzy—the place to be, north of 110th Street.

 If you thought getting a table at Per Se was tough, try getting into Rao’s.
 On second thought, don’t.
 Rao’s (pronounced “RAY-ohs”) is really a private club without the dues.
 To eat here, you’ll need a personal invite from one of the heavy hitters who “owns” a table.
 CEOs, actors, politicians, news personalities and neighborhood old-timers have a long-standing arrangement with legendary owner Frankie “No” Pellegrino, and that's what ensures a seat at one of the ten tables.
 In fact, reading this review is probably the closest you’ll get to Rao’s.

 The wildly popular Levain Bakery has been drawing the pastry-loving masses since 1995.
-Its third location—a 3,000-square-foot facility in Harlem—does double duty as a retail shop and the center of its mail-order production.
+Its 3,000-square-foot facility in Harlem does double duty as a retail shop and the center of its mail-order production.
 You'll find their massive, chunky cookies in homespun flavors like chocolate chip walnut, oatmeal raisin and dark-chocolate peanut butter chip.